 2. Type B Schengen visa

-The type B visa links to trips serving less than five days has been displaced by type “C” with the state “transit”.
+The type B visa links to trips serving less than five days have been displaced by type “C” with the state “transit”.

 3. Type C Schengen visa